 Sleeping in a hard vinyl recliner is not very easy to do, though, so I was exhausted come Sunday morning.
 Even though I only had to endure one more day of this craziness, all I could see stretched ahead of me were hours upon hours of enduring this miserable alarm business.

-To add insult to injury, the lunch I received from the hospital kitchen was inedible.
+To add insult to injury, Sunday's lunch from the hospital kitchen was inedible.
 Most of what I got from the kitchen all week was too dry to be considered good, but late in the week I discovered the cheeseburger was pretty decent.
 So much for trying to make healthy choices.
-Come the weekend, I decided that would just subsist on a cheeseburger on Saturday and Sunday.
+Come the weekend, I decided that would just subsist on cheeseburgers on Saturday and Sunday.
 But when I got a hocky puck of a hamburger on Sunday, I sent it back to the kitchen, and decided I was done with "room service".
 I would live on Cheerios and cheese and crackers from the cancer floor kitchen for the next 24 hours if I had to.
 What perfect timing when youngest son called shortly after that and asked if I was up for a visitor.
 Yes!
 Please!
 And will you bring me a lunch, and a salad for supper?
 He was a sight for sore eyes, when he arrived with food.

 Now, I don't know when it happened, but at some point on Sunday I realized that someone had left the chair alarm unplugged from the recliner, and I wasn't about to point it out to anyone.
 When my son was there, I took hold of my freedom and pulled a straight-backed chair up to my "tray table" and sat there like a human being while I ate.
-A tech came into the room, at some point when I was eating and was surprised to see me sitting where I was sitting (i.e. not on an alarm) and said something about it.
+A tech came into the room at some point when I was eating and was surprised to see me sitting where I was sitting (i.e. not on an alarm) and said something about it.
 While I tried, even with the stress of the weekend to always treat everyone with respect, my patience was starting to wane by this time.
 I said, "I have another person in the room with me.
 Can I not be free to walk around in that case?"
 I think I also said something about not knowing what the rules were anymore, and if I'm being completely honest, I might have said out loud, "I don't even care."
 Honestly, I think the tech was confused herself at that point, and she let me be.
 I enjoyed my meal, and the visit with my son in peace.

 Having forsaken the bed alarm the night before, I slept again in the recliner on Sunday night.
 There was no venting this time.
 I was already there and I just resigned myself to sleeping there.
 I was told some time on Sunday evening that the supervisor of the administrator who had spoken to me on Saturday evening would come and visit with me on Monday morning.
 While that was too late to do me any good, I said I would welcome her visit.
 The problem was that in anticipating her visit, I couldn't sleep for thinking about it and what I wanted to say to her.